Russia rejects coronavirus vaccine hacking allegations; mask-wearing now mandatory in Quebec | CBC News

 Marco Mendicino, minister of immigration, refugees and citizenship, told CBC News Network that the circumstances did not warrant a border-crossing exemption, particularly in light of the amount of cross-border travel needed and the risks that remained.
 The plan called for the Blue Jays and visiting teams to cross the Canada-U.S. border regularly.

-As of 4 p.m.
-ET on Saturday, Canada had 111,001 coronavirus infections.
-Provinces and territories listed 96,912 of those as recovered or resolved.
+As of 10:30 a.m.
+ET on Sunday, Canada had 110,165 coronavirus infections, including 330 new cases on July 18.
+Provinces and territories listed 97,027 of those as recovered or resolved, with 4,257 active cases.
 A CBC News tally of deaths based on provincial reports, regional health information and CBC's reporting stood at 8,881, lower than Friday because Ontario retracted a reported death.

 Quebec announced on Saturday that masks are now mandatory in indoor public spaces across the province.
 The new measure is kicking in as the province witnesses a slow but steady increase in the number of COVID-19 cases.